aivarsda/CertificatePinningLib/README.md

 =====================
 The library allows you to pin the server certificates by using the HttpsURLConnection.
-You will be able to validate the certificate chain and ensure that one of the pins in the specified/trusted SubjectPublicKeyInfos appears in the valid certificate chain.
+You will be able to validate the certificate chain and ensure that one of the pins in the specified/trusted set of SubjectPublicKeyInfos appears in the valid certificate chain.

 How To Use
 --------------